Religious Education Subject Leader: Miss L Nazer / Mrs K Moon

 View our Religious Education Policy here

-We aim to ensure that our Religious Education curriculum is challenging, dynamic and relevant to all pupils, giving them a better understanding of the world that they live in, as well as enabling them to live life in all its fullness (John 10:10)
+We aim to ensure that our Religious Education curriculum is challenging, dynamic and relevant to all pupils, giving them a better understanding of the world that they live in and how they live they live their lives in line with our school vision and values.

-Religious Education and a ‘Christian Ethos’ is embedded throughout the school curriculum and everyday life at Ditton C of E Junior School with the focus on four core Christian values: empathy, responsibility, respect and perseverance.
+Religious Education and a ‘Christian Ethos’ is embedded throughout the school curriculum and everyday life at Ditton C of E Junior School with the focus on five core Christian values: Love, Compassion, Respect, Responsibility and perseverance.